shasanka296/QSolFlow/README.md

 ***A Video guide to assist with the download process and setup can be found [here](https://www.dropbox.com/scl/fi/5anxgmcrh07idj4h1w9yi/Download-QSolFLow.mp4?rlkey=tah2rtelcvm5bqowcbgb6sa87&st=kyiy4w4n&dl=0)***

 1. **Download and Install Singularity**
-   - If you're using a High-Performance Computing (HPC) environment that already has a Singularity module, you may skip this step.
+   - If you're using a high-performance computing (HPC) environment that already has a Singularity module, you may skip this step.
    - For those needing to install Singularity, follow the instructions [here](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

 2. **Set Up and Configure MongoDB, plus video instructions**